-Many times I have driven by a motorist stranded in his vehicle alongside the highway.
+Many times I have driven by a motorist stranded alongside the highway.
 Sometimes the driver is wandering curiously around the vehicle as though searching for an overt obstruction; other times, he is lying beneath the vehicle apparently intent upon remedying a flat tire or a mechanical defect.
-Whatever the eventuality (and aside from the predominantly forlorn nature of the sight, it is often impossible at high speed to discern the precise problem), I have always whistled mournfully upon seeing someone in despair.
+Whatever the eventuality (and aside from the predominantly forlorn nature of the sight, it is often impossible at high speed to discern the precise dilemma), I have always whistled mournfully upon seeing someone in despair.
 Never however have I authentically imagined that my turn is next.

-The point of this trifling chronicle – not to lapse into the vernacular – is that “stuff happens”.
+The point of this trifling chronicle – not to lapse too swiftly into the vernacular – is that “stuff happens”.
 Nobody is spared the sometimes inexpressible violation of things.
 Though I haven’t a particularly broad repertoire of hardship, I have naturally learned that overcoming the unsettling moments of life is both axiomatic and preferred.
 Preferred for obvious reasons; axiomatic because the alternative is downhill or out of the picture.
 Nonetheless not everyone readily embraces the opportunity to deal with setbacks.

 Although a flat tire on a tricycle is philosophically mundane, it is yet illustrative of the remedial mechanics associated with disappointment.
 The first issuance of the problem is the decision to acknowledge the difficulty – and, as quickly, to begin to resolve it.
 This calculated process may however require time.
 Accordingly the next step in addressing disenchantment is to formulate a new or modified version of the initial performance.